Unity-Technologies/ml-agents/docs/Installation-Windows.md

 This will complete the installation of all the required Python packages to run the ML-Agents toolkit.

-Sometimes on Windows, when you use pip to install certain python packages, the pip will get stuck when trying to read the cache of the package.
+Sometimes on Windows, when you use pip to install certain Python packages, the pip will get stuck when trying to read the cache of the package.
 If you see this, you can try:

 ```sh
 pip install -e . --no-cache-dir